By William Van Zyl

 A Badger Skin covers the Tabernacle of Moses:

-I will mention one more significant opportunity to link robotics to the scriptures: The badger skin which covers the tabernacle of Moses.
+I will mention one more significant opportunity to link robotics to the scriptures: The badger skin covering Moses’s tabernacle.
 Are you serious?
 Yes, I am.
 The badger skin is a symbol of never changing a path.
-We should allow God’s Word and His Holy Spirit to programme us to follow in His ancient paths.
-God is called the ancient of days.
+We should allow God’s Word and His Holy Spirit to programme us to follow His ancient paths.
+God is called the Ancient of Days.
 Unchanging.
 He wants us to be trained as ‘good robots.’
 His code?
 He wants us encoded.
 He wants us to meditate on His Word (His Code) – Day and Night so that we may prosper (see Psalm 1).

 Credit: https://liftingjesus.wordpress.com/tag/tabernacle/

 Did you know that the badger never changes its path?
-In a 5 to 6-year study tracking badgers (Gaughran, et al, 2021) after major new roadworks obstructing their ancient paths it has been found that the badgers never change their routes (road construction in Turkey).
-As many as almost 50 badgers died on the roads during the study 6-year study period.
-You can read and see the diagrams in the research paper – Badger territoriality maintained despite disturbance of major road construction.
+In a 5 to 6-year study tracking badgers (Gaughran et al, 2021), after major new roadworks obstructed their ancient paths, it was found that the badgers never changed their routes (road construction in Turkey).
+Almost 50 badgers died on the roads during the 6-year study period.
+You can read and see the diagrams in the research paper.
+Badger territoriality is maintained despite disturbance from major road construction.
 Link: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0242586

 Fig 1.
 Road construction phases: a) ‘Before’—satellite image of part of the study area before road construction.
 The hatched orange area indicates the location of the M11 motorway construction zone adjacent to the N11 road.
-The N11 is represented by the green line. b) ‘During’—aerial photograph of part of the study area taken during road construction revealing the extent of the change to the habitat.
-The N11 can be seen to the right-hand side of the photograph. c) ‘After’—aerial photograph of part of the study area taken upon completion of road construction.
-The motorway and access roads were completely enclosed in continuous badger-proof fencing.
-Credit: Badger territoriality maintained despite disturbance of major road construction.
+The green line represents the N11. b) ‘During’—aerial photograph of part of the study area taken during road construction, revealing the extent of the change to the habitat.
+The N11 can be seen on the right-hand side of the photograph. c) ‘After’—aerial photograph of part of the study area taken upon completion of road construction.
+The motorway and access roads were enclosed entirely in continuous badger-proof fencing.
+Credit: Badger territoriality was maintained despite disturbances in major road construction.
 Gaughran et al. (2021).
 Link: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0242586

 Here is an excerpt from the study comparing three similar studies on the impact of roads on badger movement and behaviour (Ireland, Sweden, and the Netherlands).